 - In my opinion nothing.
-I think it does a good job of reflecting the current emotional state of the overall market (e.g., fearful, optimistic), but I don’t think the SPX options market is any better at forecasting the future than any other market.
+I think it does a good job of reflecting the current emotional state of the overall market (e.g., fearful, optimistic), but I don’t think the SPX options market is any better at forecasting the future than any other market or index.
 We don’t take the value of the Dow Jones Industrial Average as a predictor of the future, so why should the value of the VIX be any different?

 How does the CBOE make money on the VIX?

 - The “O” in CBOE stands for options.
 In the early 90’s the CBOE wanted to sell options on volatility, but there was a problem—options need to be based on an underlying tradable security to function, and there wasn’t one.
-To address that gap the CBOE decided to create an index that could form the basis of a volatility futures market.
+To address that gap the CBOE created an index that could form the basis of a volatility futures market.
 Once that market was functioning then options could be introduced.

 - Version one of the VIX index (now named VXO) was introduced in 1992, but futures based on it were never available.
 For a futures market to function the market makers need to be able to cost effectively hedge their positions.
 Hedging the 1992 version of the VIX required frequent rebalancing of SPX options that was too expensive to implement.

 - Undeterred the CBOE introduced version 2 in 2003.
 The new methodology allowed market makers to hedge their positions with a static portfolio of SPX options that could be held until the VIX futures expired.
 VIX Futures started trading in 2004 and in 2006 options on VIX futures were rolled out.

 - VIX futures and options have been very successful with recent daily volumes in the hundreds of thousands.
 The CBOE is generating hundreds of millions of dollars in annual revenues from these products—primarily from highly profitable transaction fees.